anshultr/Full-micrograd-/README.md

 - A single neuron (`o = tanh(x1*w1 + x2*w2 + b)`), backpropagated by hand and cross-checked against PyTorch's own autograd on the same numbers — a sanity check that the from-scratch engine matches a trusted reference.
 - `Neuron` / `Layer` / `MLP` — the same `Value` engine composed into an actual multi-layer perceptron.
 - A training loop: zero gradients → forward pass → `loss.backward()` → step each parameter by `-lr * grad`, for 20 epochs on a 4-example toy dataset.
+"A short thought — I have seen and perceived models running using various machine learning libraries but never really knew what goes on inside that thin layer of these virtual libraries.
+Now I realize that everything is just math.
+These big machines become more understandable to us through mathematics; in the end, it's just the chain rule, where parameters wrap themselves one upon the other to reduce the loss by choosing the shortest path to reach the downhill.
+The neurons are the same as the neurons in the brain, except the patterns they learn become accessible to them at any point in time.
+We are driven by emotions, while most models do things without being driven by emotions or feelings.
+This mechanical way of processing things is what makes a machine a machine."

 ## Running it